wcjohnchen/capstoneProject2/README.md

 ![](figure/cnn_train_val_loss.jpg)

+Test accuracy = 0.5861
+Precision = 0.5305
+Recall = 0.6046

 ## Summary

 This study performed several machine learning models to predict housing prices for regression and classification.
-Gradient boosting regression outperforms all other models with the highest R2..
+Gradient boosting regression outperforms all other models with the highest R2.